 Evidence is vital to proving any truck accident case.
 This may give a defendant the incentive to intentionally lose or destroy records to avoid liability.
 Fortunately, a court can respond to this behavior by imposing sanctions, such as excluding expert testimony or issuing an adverse inference instruction to the jury.
 You can also try to prevent spoliation of evidence by consulting with an attorney as soon as possible after the crash.

 If you can prove that driver fatigue caused your injuries, you may be able to recover damages.
 A compensation award can potentially cover your current and future medical bills, lost income, loss in earning capacity, and pain and suffering, among other objective and subjective forms of harm.
-Florida requires you to file your claim within four years from when you were hurt.Offering Dedicated Advocacy in South Florida Injury Cases
+Florida requires you to file your claim within four years from when you were hurt.Offering Dedicated Advocacy in West Palm Beach Injury Cases